 Ariane Daguin was born into a world of great food.
-Her father, André Daguin, is famous throughout France for his artistry with foie gras and other Gascon specialties.
-Ariane was expert at deboning ducks, rendering duck fat, preparing terrines and cooking the game birds her grandfather hunted by the time she was ten.
+Her father, André Daguin, chef-owner of the Hotel de France in Auch, Gascony, is famous throughout France for his artistry with foie gras and other Gascon specialties.

 In addition to running D’Artagnan, developing new products and researching innovative and ecologically responsible methods of production, Ariane is founding president of Les Nouvelles Mères Cuisinières, an international association of prestigious women chefs.
 She is on the board of City Harvest, and active in The American Institute of Wine & Food and Women Chefs and Restaurateurs.
 Recognized in 1994 by The James Beard Foundation “Who’s Who of Food and Beverage in America,” Ariane is now a member of the Awards Committee.
-In 2005, Ariane received the “Lifetime Achievement Award” from Bon Appetit magazine, and in September 2006, was awarded the French Legion d’Honneur.
-She lives in New York City with her daughter Alix, who grew up alongside D’Artagnan.
+In 2005, Ariane received the “Lifetime Achievement Award” from Bon Appetit Magazine, and in September 2006, she was awarded the French Legion d’Honneur. – source Updated January 2018